Popov-Lab-UNC/DELi/README.md

 more cores to have good runtimes

 We are interested in writing the calling code of DELi into a faster language, probably Rust cause it sounds like a fun language to learn.
-But we (the orginal authors) are too bust trying to get PhDs to spend enough time to write something good.
+But we (the orginal authors) are too busy trying to get PhDs to spend enough time to write something good.
 If your are interested in do it for us, please reach out.

 ## Installing DELi